IFB Gaming Learn My Way

 What you have learned

-• Level 2 — Communication and apps: You know how to use apps to stay in touch and access everyday services.
+• Level 2 — Communication and apps: Stay in touch, access services

-• Level 3 — Everyday digital life: You can use the internet for real tasks — health, money, local services, and learning.
+• Level 3 — Everyday digital life: Health, money, local services

-• Level 4 — Confidence and independence: You have the mindset and tools to keep building and to help others.
+• Level 4 — Confidence and independence: Keep building and help others

 🎉